Evaluating Team Foundation Server Performance

 You can configure performance counters and monitoring tools to evaluate Team Foundation Server performance.
 Reviewing and interpreting this data over time can help you evaluate the overall performance of your Team Foundation Server deployment.
 In addition, reviewing performance data can help pinpoint issues and troubleshoot problems.

 Every deployment of Team Foundation Server is unique.
 Differences in hardware, software, the number of users, the number of projects, the process template that is used for each project, and the amount of source data and work items all affect Team Foundation Server performance.
-It is important to establish baseline performance data for your specific Team Foundation Server deployment so that you can identify any significant variations in performance when they occur, and also understand the overall performance demands on your Team Foundation Server hardware over time.
+It is important to establish baseline performance data for your specific Team Foundation Server deployment.
+These data will enable you to identify any significant variations in performance when variations occur.
+Also, over time, you will have a better understanding of the overall performance demands on your Team Foundation Server hardware.

 Tools for Establishing Baselines